The Wild Atlantic Way has captured people’s imagination

 In particular, the Wild Atlantic Way continues to be a big draw to potential visitors – especially those from overseas.
 The joined-up marketing is enticing people to take their holidays and short breaks in Ireland.
 The overall promotion of Ireland overseas has been very well executed and broader concepts such as Wild Atlantic Way and Ireland’s Ancient East are well thought out and will have longevity.
 The Wild Atlantic Way has caught the imagination especially in France and Germany.

 The Tourist Hotspot that is really Cool

-Ballynoe House offers self-catering accommodation and is situated on the Wild Atlantic Way, just outside of Clonakilty in West Cork.
-Using Ballynoe House as a base, it is possible to easily explore the Haven Coast section of the Wild Atlantic Way between Kinsale and Bantry.
+Ballynoe House offers luxury self-catering accommodation and is situated on the Wild Atlantic Way, just outside of Clonakilty in West Cork.
+Using Ballynoe House as a base, it is possible to explore the Haven Coast section of the Wild Atlantic Way between Kinsale and Bantry.
 Book now.